Heide

 But it is said that Heide was the Way of Blue’s land of origin and later sank into the sea.

-Much of the city ruins’ architecture is extremely reminiscent of the city of the gods from DS1, from its bright stonework to its classical style.
+The architecture to Heide’s Tower of Flame is reminiscent of DS1’s divine capital, from its bright stonework to its gothic style.
 The civilization also seems to have worshiped the sun symbolizing the First Flame and the power of the gods.
-Despite its name, the church uses red banners and rugs while the Tower Shield found in a chest there bears a personified sun on its face.
-Moreover, statues found within and without the church are clearly modeled after the statues of Gwyn seen in Anor Londo except replacing his head with what looks like that of a falcon, taking clear inspiration from the sun god of Egyptian mythology Ra.
-Aside from connections to Gwyn and the gods in general, we can also find a chest containing a Divine Blessing.
-This holy water belonged to the goddess Gwynevere who once resided in Anor Londo and had left some of these vials behind in DS1.
-Likewise, the church in Heide is where we encounter the Old Dragonslayer, whose armor and weapon originally belonged to a knight of Anor Londo: Dragonslayer Ornstein.
+Despite its name, the Cathedral of Blue uses red banners and rugs while the Tower Shield stored there bears a personified sun on its face.
+Moreover, statues found within and without the church are clearly modeled after the statue of Gwyn seen in Anor Londo, except replacing his visage with the head of a falcon — taking clear inspiration from Ra, the sun god of Egyptian mythology.
+Aside from connections to Gwyn and the gods in general, we can also find a Divine Blessing in the area.
+This holy water belonged to the goddess Gwynevere, who once resided in Anor Londo and had left some vials behind in DS1.
+Likewise, the Heide Greatlance is imbued with the power of lightning, a manifestation of sunlight which had previously been exclusive to Gwyn, Gwynevere, and parties connected to the Anor Londo gods in general.
 If only superficially, the two cities mirror each other well.

 Crests for the Way of Blue (right) and Blue Sentinels (left)